aws/aws-secretsmanager-jdbc/README.md

 After you've downloaded the code from GitHub, you can build it using Maven.
 To disable GPG signing in the build, use this command: `mvn clean install -Dgpg.skip=true`

 ## Usage
 The recommended way to use the SQL Connection Library is to consume it from Maven.
+The latest released version can be found at: https://mvnrepository.com/artifact/com.amazonaws.secretsmanager/aws-secretsmanager-jdbc

 ``` xml
 <dependency>